 wenty Christians in southwest Uganda, all recent converts from Islam, have received a crucial employment opportunity thanks to Barnabas-funded vocational training.
 Barnabas has funded costs to train the Muslim-background believers in soap-making.
 Whilst Uganda is 80% Christian, converts are often ejected from their families and dismissed from Muslim-owned businesses.
-Barnabas supports Ugandan ministries that provide converts with shelter, discipleship training, trauma counselling and vocational training, including soap-making.
-After training the new believers will be able to get jobs in a church-owned soap-making facility.
+Barnabas supports Ugandan ministries that provide converts with shelter, discipleship training, trauma counseling and vocational training, including soapmaking.
+After training, the new believers will be able to get jobs in a church-owned soap-making facility.

 1 Hands-on tuition enables trainees to know their product better.
-During their training they learn how to mix, measure, cut and stamp soap, as well as how to operate the soap-making machines which melt and form the soap
+During their training they learn how to mix, measure, cut and stamp soap, as well as how to operate the soap-making machines which melt and form the soap.

-2 Trainees show what they have produced
+2 Trainees show what they have produced.

 3 A watchful eye is maintained throughout the process.
-The success of the project has attracted interest from Christians elsewhere in Uganda who have made learning visits to the factory as they plead desperately for protection
+The success of the project has attracted interest from Christians elsewhere in Uganda who have made learning visits to the factory.

-4 The tutor puts his trainees through their paces at the beginning of the soap-making process
+4 The tutor puts his trainees through their paces at the beginning of the soap-making process.